Longitude: Length of a degree of longitude

-A geographical mile is defined to be the length of one minute of arc along the equator (one equatorial minute of longitude) therefore a degree of longitude along the equator is exactly 60 geographical miles or 111.3 kilometers, as there are 60 minutes in a degree.
+A geographical mile is defined as the length of one minute of arc along the equator (one equatorial minute of longitude) therefore a degree of longitude along the equator is exactly 60 geographical miles or 111.3 kilometers, as there are 60 minutes in a degree.
 The length of 1 minute of longitude along the equator is 1 geographical mile or 1.855 km, while the length of 1 second of it is 0.016 geographical mile or 30.916 m.